TheTimeSweeper/EnforcerMod/Release/README.md

 ## Changelog
 `2.1.3`
-- made breaching hammer not retarded, fixed animations and hitbox
-- made stun grenade actually hit things you're fucking aiming at
+- Updated King Dedede's Minecraft skin- special thanks to SalvadorBunny for making it!
+- Made Breaching Hammer an actual skill (not sure if it's still locked behind config to be honest)
+- Improved Stun Grenade aim
-- tweaked secret boss hammer hitboxes so you can more reliably block them with enforcer's shield
+- Tweaked King Dedede hammer hitboxes so they can be more reliably blocked by the shield
-- secret boss cannot be deleted by the void
+- King Dedede is now immune to the void
-- improved golden hammer swing animations
+- Improved Golden Hammer swing animations
-- golden minigun aims up and down
+- Golden Minigun now aims up and down
-- added enforcer idlein
+- Added Enforcer idlein animation
-- updated icon
+- Toggling sirens now toggles an alternate run animation because letting this feature sit around unused was depressing
+- Fixed Shattering Justice not properly replacing the hammer

 `2.1.2`
 - Optimized all gases, should no longer kill fps after using too many on a stage